raspberrypilearning/lego-robot-face/en/step_1.md

 ## Introduction

-Over the course of this project you will construct controllable face from a combination of Lego, craft material and electronic components.
+Over the course of this project you will construct a controllable face from a combination of Lego, craft material and electronic components.
 You'll then make use of an existing machine learning model to help your face recognise objects and react to them.

 ### What you will make